ToJans/story/README.md

         text = browser.elementByCss(system.searchResults.titles.selector).text()
         text.should.equal system.searchResults.titles.expectedText

-## Prerequisites
+## How to run

+Make sure you have all the required prerequisites in you path (I use chocolatey on windows):

 - nodejs
 - npm
-- (mocha - you can run it using npm test as well)

-## How to run

-Make sure you have all the required dependencies
+Download the code or clone the repo using

+    git clone git://github.com/ToJans/story.git

+and then run

     npm install